apaemre/powerbi-visuals-eatachometer/doc/privacy_policy.md

-# HTML Display for Power BI Privacy Policy, as of 16 March 2021
+# Tachometer by E&A Privacy Policy, as of 16 March 2021

 ---
 [Home](../README.md) | **Privacy Policy**